Make People Care: 11 Principles

 6. Maximum impact, minimum waste

 Create in the most sustainable way possible: maximum impact with minimum resources.
 With foresight, planning, and real-world testing, you reduce the waste of time, energy, and money.
-Sustainable visual communication is created and maintained in a way that efficiently uses resources.

 7. Design for longevity

 Impactful visual communication is long-lasting.
 Its foundation doesn’t need to be replaced yearly.
 When designing for longevity, consider possible future developments.
-The result is timeless and can be easily updated to influence audiences for years and decades.

 8. Make it work everywhere